Web Bot Auth After Montreal: The Power Shift We Shouldn’t Ignore

 If we get this right, the web stays composable and auditable.
 If we get it wrong, we’ll wake up in a world where a handful of infrastructure companies quietly control the identity layer for everything that touches the open internet.

 This is based on my notes from IETF 124 in Montreal.
 The working group is still evolving these proposals, so details will change.
-But the fundamental tension between technical capability and governance control isn’t going anywher.
+But the fundamental tension between technical capability and governance control isn’t going anywhere.

 If you’re working on web infrastructure or bot authentication, I’d love to hear your thoughts.
 Find me at @hammadtariq.